huben1337/static-protocol/README.md

 /* Create enpoint using the schema */ const endpoint = StaticEndpoint(endpointSchema)
 ```
+#### `data`
 The `data` property defines the structure of the data to be encoded and decoded.
-Fields can be specified to be on of the available datatypes an enum or a nested schema.
-For defining enums its recommended to use the Enum function wrapper.
+Fields can be specified to be on of the available datatypes a nested schema, an array or an enum.

+For defining enums the Enum wrapper function is used.
 The ids for enums can be either numbers or strings.
 But performance will be better if they are numbers.
+The values can be defined like `data` but nested enums are not supported.

+For defining Arrays the List wrapper function is used.
+The item type can be defined like `data`.

+#### `channel`
 The `channel` property defines the channel to be used for the endpoint.
 If the endpoint is used within a protocol and the channel is not defined, the channel will be generated automatically, otherwise no channel will be used.
 The value must be an integer between 0 and 255.

+#### `allocateNew`
 The `allocateNew` property defines if the endpoint should allocate a new buffer each time data is encoded.
 This is useful if you want to modify the data after it has been encoded.

+#### `validate`
 If `validate` is set to false the validation functions will be skipped during decoding.

+### Protocol Schema
 A schema for a whole protocol can look something like this:
 ```ts
 const protocolSchema = {